AryanKatwal06/AryanKatwal06/README.md

 ### Core Member, Event Management Domain · E-Cell, VIT Bhopal
 **December 2025 – February 2026**

-Contributed to the planning and execution of entrepreneurship-focused events and workshops, supporting operational logistics and cross-team coordination within the E-Cell ecosystem.
+I help plan and run entrepreneurship-focused events and workshops on campus.
+It's less about code and more about logistics—coordinating between different teams, making sure things run on time, and figuring out how to handle the inevitable curveballs that come with large student events.

 **Scope of Work:**
 - Planning and organizing entrepreneurship events and workshops